-99 Hugot Road is a stretch of road along the Tajang Causeway in the Municipality of Loon in Bohol where various cheeky and engaging statements are written along colorful cement blocks on both sides of the road.
+99 Hugot Lines is a stretch of road along the Tajang Causeway in the Municipality of Loon in Bohol where various witty and relatable phrases, mostly about love, are painted along colorful cement blocks that border both sides of the road.

-“Hugot” translated into Filipino literally means to pull or to draw out, but it has become a popular colloquial term used for statements that convey deep, sentimental or emotionally charged feelings and undertones towards someone you fancy or like romantically (a “crush”).
+The Filipino word “hugot” literally means to pull or to draw out, but it has become a popular colloquial term used for statements that convey deep, sentimental or emotionally charged feelings and undertones towards someone you fancy or like romantically (a “crush”).
 Many of these statements inspire laughter and are a great way to break the ice with strangers.

 Aside from the 99 Hugot lines, there’s another tourist attraction in the middle of the road you shouldn’t miss.
 It’s a zebra lane similar to the iconic Abbey Road that the Beatles used for the title and cover of their 1969 album.
 What makes it special is that it was painted to look like a three dimensional pedestrian lane from a certain angle in photographs - the challenge is to find the right vantage point before taking pictures.

-These tourism related development projects highlight the surrounding mangrove gardens along the road.
+These tourism related development projects also highlight the surrounding mangrove gardens along the road.